yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - You can change the name of each row, the balance type, and the currency to display.
 Also Active/Inactive items.

+- Hide row when zero balance: Will hide that row from the Summary screen widget if the calculated balance returns zero
+- Disable row: Disables that row from being calculated or displayed in the Summary screen widget
-- You can also add row separators to optionally put horizontal lines above / below rows to separate sections
+- Row separator: optionally put horizontal lines above / below rows to separate sections

 - AutoSum:
   - You can turn AutoSum ON/OFF: When on,  AutoSum recursively totals the selected account and all its sub-accounts